 - As part of off-season development

-Volume and intensity should align with overall training goals.
+Your volume and intensity should align with your overall training goals.

 Adjusting Circuits by Training Phase